-Investing in a golf GPS watch or a swing analyser is a great way to slash shots off your handicap, and we couldn't imagine going back to guessing which club to hit without the data to back it up.
+Investing in the best golf GPS watch or a swing analyser is a great way to slash shots off your handicap, and we couldn't imagine going back to guessing which club to choose without the data to back it up.

-Wearables and golfers have long been bedfellows, and for those desperate to shave a few digits off their handicap can really find benefits through technology.
-Using a GPS watch can help golfers make better decisions, and the price of technology has plummeted in the last year, making the tech affordable for everyone.
+Wearables and golfers have long been bedfellows, and those desperate to shave a few digits off their handicap can really find benefits with technology.
+Using a GPS golf watch can help golfers make better decisions, and the price of the technology has plummeted in the last year, making them affordable for everyone.

 It's not just GPS watches and glorified range-finders, either.
 Systems like Game Golf, Arccos and Zepp are helping golfers get more out of their practice time, and both systems promise* to offer insights into your game – and most importantly, actionable information to become a better golfer.